paulusjacobus/Gerbil/README.md

 ## Streamer.py for streaming large gcode engraving files to Gerbil

-You need to have Python installed on your machine to use it on the command line. https://www.python.org/downloads/ if you run into issues where the computer MAC or WIndows cannot execute the py script from the command line tool.
 Potentially the python script will run because you installed Inkscape which is build on Python.
+I had mixed experiences with this (one laptop did while the other didn't).
+You might need to have Python installed on your machine to use it via the command line.
+Use https://www.python.org/downloads/ to download and install Python separately, if you run into issues where the computer MAC or Wnndows cannot execute the py script from the command line tool.

 Cmd Streamer.py <name_of_the_file> <connectedcomport>
 For example: